 Unless otherwise noted, all discussion of increases or decreases are for the year ended December 31, 2023 ("2023") compared to 2022.
 The following discussion of Franchised Dealerships Segment new vehicles, used vehicles, wholesale vehicles, parts, service and collision repair, and finance, insurance and other, net is on a same store basis, except where otherwise noted.
 All currently operating franchised dealership stores are included within the same store group as of the first full month following the first anniversary of the store's opening or acquisition.
-The following EchoPark Segment used vehicles, wholesale vehicles, and finance, insurance and other, net is on a reported basis, except where otherwise noted.
-All currently operating EchoPark stores in a local geographic market are included within the same market group as of the first full month following the first anniversary of the same market group as of the first full month following the first full month following the first anniversary of the market's opening or acquisition.
-The following discussion of Powersports Segment new vehicles, wholesale vehicles, wholesale vehicles, service and collision repair, and finance, insurance and other, net is on a reported basis, except where otherwise noted.
-All currently operating stores in the Powersports Segment are included within the same store group as of the first full month following the first anniversary of the store's opening or acquisition.
+The following discussion of EchoPark Segment used vehicles, wholesale vehicles, and finance, insurance and other, net is on a reported basis, except where otherwise noted.
+All currently operating EchoPark stores in a local geographic market are included within the same market group as of the first full month following the first anniversary of the market's opening or acquisition.
+The following discussion of Powersports Segment new vehicles, used vehicles, wholesale vehicles, parts, service and collision repair, and finance, insurance and other, net is on a reported basis, except where otherwise noted.
+All currently operating the first anniversary of the market's opening or acquisition.
+The following discussion of Powersports Segment new vehicles, used vehicles, wholesale vehicles, parts, service and collision repair, and finance, insurance and other, net is on a reported basis, except where otherwise noted.
+All currently operating stores in the Powersports Segment are included within the same store group as of the first full month following the first full month following the first anniversary of the store's opening or acquisition.